ironwolftamerUCCS/PAWB_CS3300_Group_Project_Fall2025/PAWB_README.md

 ## 5. Executing the Software

 ### 5.1 Launching the Application
-1. Set startup project to `PAWB.WPF` if not already done so.
-2. Right click `PAWB.WPF` in the solution explorer and click `Set as Startup Project`
+1. Set startup project to `PAWB.WPF` if not already done so by right clicking `PAWB.WPF` in the solution explorer and selecting `Set as Startup Project`
 3. Click *Start (▶)* PAWB.WPF in the upper menu.
-4. Wait for the project window to open.
+4. Wait for the build to complete and for the project window to open.

 ### 5.2 Account Setup and Login

 #### Sign Up
 - Click *Sign-Up here*
-- Enter user account information
+- Fill in the account information
 - Click *Sign Up*.
 You will be redirected back to the login screen.

 #### Login